loudinb/20CS2023/docs/lectures/lecture-4-05SEP2024.md

 6. [Sets](../topics/sets/sets.ipynb): Unordered collections of unique elements.
 7. [Sets: Hands-On Practice](../topics/sets/sets-hands-on.ipynb): Practice creating and working with sets in Python.

-## Topice Time Permitting
+## Additional Reading Material

-8. [Data Structures Use Cases](../topics/data-structures-use-cases.ipynb): Discuss use cases for the different data structures in Python.
+1. [Data Structures Use Cases](../topics/data-structures-use-cases.ipynb): Discuss use cases for the different data structures in Python.
-9. [Type Checking](../topics/type-checking.ipynb): Checking the type of an object in Python.
+2. [Type Checking](../topics/type-checking.ipynb): Checking the type of an object in Python, understanding `type()` and `isinstance()`.